atelierspierrot/assets-manager/README.md

     }

-The namespace will be automatically added to the project Composer autoloader and once it will be installed, the plugin will handle assets packages isntallation.
+The namespace will be automatically added to the project Composer autoloader and once it will be installed, the plugin will handle assets packages installation.

 ## Usage